decile-team/spear/README.md

 * [CORDS- COResets and Data Subset Selection](https://github.com/decile-team/cords)

 ## Acknowledgment
 SPEAR takes inspiration, builds upon, and uses pieces of code from several open source codebases.
-These include [Snorkel](https://github.com/snorkel-team/snorkel) & [Imply Loss](https://github.com/awasthiabhijeet/Learning-From-Rules).
+These include [Snorkel](https://github.com/snorkel-team/snorkel), [Snuba](https://github.com/HazyResearch/reef)  & [Imply Loss](https://github.com/awasthiabhijeet/Learning-From-Rules).
 Also, SPEAR uses [Apricot](https://github.com/jmschrei/apricot) for subset selection.

 ## Team
 SPEAR is created and maintained by [Ayush](https://cse.iitb.ac.in/~ayusham), [Abhishek]( https://www.cse.iitb.ac.in/~gsaiabhishek/), [Vineeth](https://www.cse.iitb.ac.in/~vineethdorna/), [Harshad](https://www.cse.iitb.ac.in/~harshadingole/), [Parth](https://www.cse.iitb.ac.in/~parthlaturia/), [Pankaj](https://www.linkedin.com/in/pankaj-singh-b000894a/), [Rishabh Iyer](https://www.rishiyer.com), and [Ganesh Ramakrishnan](https://www.cse.iitb.ac.in/~ganesh/).
 We look forward to have SPEAR more community driven.
-Please use it and contribute to it for your active learning research, and feel free to use it for your commercial projects.
+Please use it and contribute to it for your research, and feel free to use it for your commercial projects.
 We will add the major contributors here.

 ## Publications